ngatia-nancy/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 Returns: a pointer to the first node of the reversed list You are not allowed to use more than 1 loop.
 You are not allowed to use malloc, free or arrays
 You can only declare a maximum of two variables in your function

+12. 101-print_listint_safe.c - a function that prints a listint_t linked list.

+Prototype: size_t print_listint_safe(const listint_t *head);
+Returns: the number of nodes in the list
+This function can print lists with a loop
+You should go through the list only once
+If the function fails, exit the program with status 98